astoadhi/Portfolio/README.md

 - Use Indonesia Stock Exchange intraday data, which involved in the Unusual Market Activity (UMA) Announcements during 2008-2017
 - Use 2 Manipulation technique : Pump and Dump, Spoofing
 - Use Neural network model to detect stock price manipulation for each manipulation techniques to detect price manipulation
-- Use MatLab Software to build the neural network
+- Use MatLab Software to build the neural network.
+- Calculating UMA Effectiveness

 ![](https://github.com/astoadhi/Portfolio/blob/main/images/image.png)